QueenOfTheUnderworld/Transformer-Binding/README.md

+# Disclaimer: Most of this was written by AI, sorry not sorry.

 # Binding in Small Transformers: Formation Cost, Scaffolds, and External Stores

 Research code for a study of **variable binding** in small (4-layer, ~3–13M